seamplex/feenox/doc/FAQ.markdown

 - The code is GPLv3+: you can use it, modify it and re-distribute it freely (as in free speech) as long as you keep the same licensing terms.
-- The documentation is released under the terms of the GNU Free Documentation License version 1.3 or, at your option, any later
+- The documentation is released under the terms of the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)
-  version: same thing but with particular considerations for documentation instead of code.

 FeenoX is licensed under the terms of the [GNU General Public License] version 3 or, at the user convenience, any later version.
 This means